 - You come nowhere close to using 64GB of storage on your current phone.

-If you’re interested in going with the iPhone 12 Pro, the cheapest option is the $999 128GB variant.
-Apple also sells a 128GB version of the iPhone 12 ($849/$879) which sits between the cheapest and most expensive versions of the device.
+If you’re interested in going with the iPhone 12 Pro or iPhone 12 Pro Max, the cheapest option is the 128GB variant.

-Here are a few reasons to think about buying the 128GB iPhone 12 or iPhone 12 Pro:
+Here are some reasons why you should buy the 128GB iPhone 12, iPhone 12 mini, iPhone 12 Pro, or iPhone 12 Pro Max:

 - You like to store some movies, photos, and music locally.